erpnext/foundation/foundation/www/docs/user/manual/en/accounts/index.md

 # Accounts

-At the end of sales and purchase cycle comes billing and payments.
-You may have an accountant in your team, or you may be doing accounting yourself, or you may have outsourced your accounting.
-In all the cases financial accounting forms the core of any business management system like an ERP.
+Whether you have an accountant in your internal team OR you do it yourself OR you have chosen to outsourced it, the financial accounting process is almost always at the center any business management system (aka an ERP system).

 In ERPNext, your accounting operations consists of 3 main transactions: